In the forward to his revised edition of The Greek Myths, written in Deya, Majorca, in 1960, Robert Graves sketched a

-I guess Graves would have disdained the Italian pepla had he ever watched one, an event that seems unlikely in his Majorca retreat.
-Even among Italian film enthusiasts they tend to be considered camp crap: Sixties kitsch dumped on YouTube channels for the nostalgic or those looking for a laugh.
-Yet, when Tim Lucas described Mario Bava’s Hercules in the Haunted World (Ercole al centro della terra, 1961) as the first psychedelic movie he wasn’t being lazy or flippant at all.
-Bava’s peplum followed his 1960 Gothic chiller Black Sunday, in which he defined his visual style in pure form for the first time, balancing and manipulating light and shade to evoke and elicit extreme states of fear and eroticism.
-In Hercules in the Haunted World he did the same thing, but in deep, bold Technicolor.
+Graves would have probably disdained the Italian peplum movies if he ever watched one, an event that seems unlikely in his Majorca retreat.
+Even among Italian film enthusiasts they tend to be considered camp crap: 1960s kitsch dumped on YouTube channels for the nostalgic or those looking for a laugh.
+But when Tim Lucas described Mario Bava’s Hercules in the Haunted World (Ercole al centro della terra, 1961) as the first psychedelic movie he wasn’t being lazy or flippant at all.
+Bava’s peplum followed his 1960 Gothic chiller Black Sunday which defined his visual style in pure form for the first time, manipulating stark black and white to evoke extreme states of fear and eroticism.
+In Hercules in the Haunted World he did a similar thing, but in deep, bold Technicolor.
 Presented as a mythical yarn, Bava’s Hercules was a visionary spectacle: a fever-dream in which action was secondary to visual concepts and the exploration of hypnotic states, spells and hallucinations.
 By this point the lines between his pepla and horror films had blurred, so that Christopher Lee could play villainous King Lico as if he was Count Dracula.
 The closing World of the Dead sequence effectively laid the groundwork for the visual assaults of the early 80s Italian zombie cycle: Bava’s Living Dead rising from their crumbling crypts foreshadowed Lucio Fulci’s own underground uprising at the end of City of the Living Dead.
 (This kind of slippage also happened in his science fiction nightmare, Planet of the Vampires.)
 Bava’s film showed that the Italians, at this time, had the ability and licence to do things that Hollywood could barely imagine, let alone execute.